SSSD/sssd-ci-containers/readme.md

 * `rawhide` - this is the latest Fedora rawhide compose

-We currently have full support for Fedora and CentOS Stream and a limited support for Debian and Ubuntu.
+We currently have full support for Fedora and CentOS Stream and a limited support for Debian.
 The client is always created from the target distribution, but if any service is unavailable on that distribution (like samba-dc on CentOS Stream) it is created from `fedora:latest` instead.